motech/modules/docs/source/ivr.rst

 ``/template`` REST request
 ==========================

-    VXML [#]_ template requests are sent to the IVR module by IVR providers using REST calls, typically using VXML's ``<submit>`` element.
+    Text [#]_ template requests are sent to the IVR module by IVR providers using REST calls, typically using VXML's ``<submit>`` element.
 Apart from returning text templates, this REST request works exactly the same as the :ref:`ivr-status-request`, it stores ``CallDetailRecord`` entities, sends Motech events and triggers Motech Tasks.

     .. [#]
-        Some non VXML providers, for example India's `KooKoo <http://kookoo.in>`_, operate the same way except the templates are not VXML but generally some sort of proprietary XML.
+        Text or CCXML or VXML or anything really.
+Some non VXML providers like, for example, India's `KooKoo <http://kookoo.in>`_, operate the same way except the templates are not VXML but generally some sort of proprietary XML.

 Velocity
 --------